zacgeis/udacity-deep-learning/notes.md

 - Characterwise diagram of LSTM is helpful.

----

-- TensorFlow has a one_hot encoding method - `tf.one_hot(inputs, num_classes)`

-tf.squeeze
-tf.reshape
-tf.one_hot

-softmax

-linear vs non linear
+- linear vs non linear

-tf.clip_by_global_norm - used for capping gradients to prevent them from exploding

----
+  - ReLU is an example of a linear output
+  - Sigmoid is non linear because it returns values between 0 and 1

 - Character wise network trained on 1.93mb book was able to start to learn english.
 The early iterations only showed it learning simple words, but it